Getting the appropriate level of survey effort correct is difficult and is likely to be dependent on a range of site-specific factors.

 Additional, or species-specific surveys, should also be considered and, for particularly large sites, may require several surveyors.

 Consideration should be given to species which are active earlier or later in the morning, making sure that both are covered by the survey.
-Species vary in their detectability throughout the day, some may be more detectable after the main dawn chorus and others may sing strongly shortly before sunrise or shortly after sunset (e.g. black redstart), so survey timing may need to be tailored to suit or varied between visits to increase the potential to detect a full range of breeding species.
+Species vary in their detectability throughout the day, some may be more detectable after the main dawn chorus and others may sing strongly shortly before sunrise or shortly after sunset (e.g. black redstart), so survey timing may need to be tailored to suit certain potential species, or varied between visits to increase the potential to detect a full range of breeding species.
 For larger sites this may be achievable by alternating the starting point and/or direction of routes walked.

 As species vary in their detectability throughout the day, at least one of the six visits should be in the evening (i.e. during the last few hours of the day, and extending beyond sunset for at least one hour) to pick up species not readily recorded by conventional surveys early in the morning.
 Certain species call into the dusk and after dark.
 These include several common species (e.g. robin) and some which can be difficult to detect during the day (e.g. grasshopper warbler, nightingale, nightjar and several owl species).
 Dusk survey visits also provide a good opportunity to identify roost sites.